 What truly holds them together is the fact that they originated in a particular geographical area and hold certain common basic beliefs that are eternal, indisputable and validated by independent seekers of truth time and again.
 Concepts such as karma, maya, reincarnation, existence of a universal self and individual self, nature or prakriti, bondage of the soul, suffering as nature of earthly life, the role of a guru, and the possibility of salvation for the individual soul make

-Hinduism a complex religion, that caters to a wide range of people with different spiritual needs.
-Some scholars contend that belief in the Vedas is a precondition to be recognized as a Hindu.
-However this is a debatable issue as some followers of Saivism and Tantrism believe in the Agamas instead of the Vedas and are still considered as Hindus.
+Hinduism a complex religion, which caters to a wide range of people with different spiritual and material needs and aspirations.
+It is difficult to put them into one block since they may worship different gods, hold different beliefs and pursue different methods of worship.
+Some scholars hold that acknowledging the Vedas and accepting them as the final proof in validating metaphysical truths should be an important criteria to recognize a person as a Hindu.
+However this is a debatable issue since traditionally a majority of people from lower castes were denied access to them in the name of Dharma.
+Besides, followers of Saivism and Tantrism believe in the Agamas instead of the Vedas.
+Yet, all are considered as Hindus.

 Vedic and Non Vedic origin of Hinduism

-It has been a long tradition in the academic circles to place Vedic religion at the center of Hinduism, considering it to be its main source and begin the discussion of the origin of Hinduism with the vedic Aryans.
-It is based on the assumption that the history of Hinduism began with the vedic Aryans who came to India in hordes, occupied large tracts of the Indian subcontinent and introduced an advanced religion to the native people of India.
-Based upon this premise and the possible age of the Rigveda they fix the origin of Hinduism to be around 2000 to 1500 BC.
+It has been a standard practice in traditional circles to place Vedic religion at the center of Hinduism, considering it to be its main source and begin any discussion on the origin of Hinduism with Vedic Aryans.
+This is based on the assumption that the history of Hinduism began with the Vedic Aryans, who came to India riding on chariots and horses as invaders and occupied large tracts of the subcontinent, introducing in the process an advanced belief system and cultural practices to the native people who inhabited the Sindhu Saraswati region.
+According to this premise, the possible age of the Rigveda and the origin of Hinduism have been placed around 2000 to 1500 BC.
 This theory, which was popularized by the European historians of the British era, is not only erroneous but misleading.
-It ignores the fact that before the Vedic people, the Indian subcontinent was populated by more advanced civilizations who followed various religious traditions of their own.

 We are not sure whether they were an earlier group of vedic people or non-vedic people or both and whether they were indigenous people or descended from different groups of earlier immigrants to India from Africa, Egypt and elsewhere around 8000 BC or even earlier.
 They practiced different rituals, worshipped various deities, aimed to control their minds and bodies through breathing and yogic practices and speculated upon complex analytical and speculative philosophies concerning the nature and origin of life, human suffering and deliverance.
 They coexisted along with vedic religion for several centuries before all the ancient beliefs and practices become integrated into one complex tradition which we recognize today as Hinduism.